Wu Yanan (fighter): Ultimate Fighting Championship

 Wu made her UFC debut on November 25, 2017, at UFC Fight Night 122 against Gina Mazany.
 She lost the fight via unanimous decision.

 Wu faced Lauren Mueller on November 24, 2018, at UFC Fight Night 141.
 She won the fight via first round armbar.

 Wu was scheduled to fight Luana Carolina on May 11, 2019, at UFC 237, but was forced to pull out due to an injury.
 The fight was rescheduled for UFC Fight Night 157 on August 31, 2019, however Carolina pulled out of the fight due to a fractured spine.
 Wu instead faced former DEEP Jewels champion Mizuki Inoue.
 At the weigh-ins, Wu weighed in at 129 pounds, three pounds over the flyweight non-title fight limit, and forfeited 30% of her purse to Inoue.
 Wu lost the fight via split decision.

 Wu was scheduled to face Bethe Correia on December 5, 2020, at UFC on ESPN 19 However, due to visa issues, they were rescheduled for UFC on ABC 1 on January 16, 2021.
 In early January 2021, it was reported that Corria was forced to withdraw from the bout due to undergoing surgery to remove her appendix.
 On January 7, it was announced that Wu would face UFC newcomer Joselyne Edwards.
 She lost the fight via unanimous decision.

 Wu was scheduled to face Nicco Montaño on July 31, 2021, at UFC on ESPN 28.
 However, the fight was canceled after Montaño missed weight by seven pounds at the weigh-ins.

 Wu was scheduled to face Josiane Nunes on February 26, 2022, at UFC Fight Night 202.
 However, Wu was pulled from the bout for undisclosed reasons and was replaced by promotional newcomer Jennifer Gonzalez.

 Wu faced Mayra Bueno Silva on April 16, 2022, at UFC on ESPN 34.
 She lost the fight via unanimous decision.
 This fight earned her the Fight of the Night award.

 Wu faced returning veteran Lucie Pudilová on August 20, 2022, at UFC 278.
 She lost the bout via TKO stoppage in the second round due to elbows on the ground.

 In August 2022, it was announced that Wu was no longer on the UFC roster.

+Post UFC

+In her first bout after leaving the UFC, Wu faced Wang Cong on January 20, 2024 at Kunlun Fight 95, losing the bout via unanimous decision.